ccrysisa/ccrysisa.github.io/docs/posts/modern-cpp/index.md

 - **Breakpoint conditions**

-> You can control when and where a breakpoint executes by setting conditions.
+&gt; You can control when and where a breakpoint executes by setting conditions.
 The condition can be any valid expression that the debugger recognizes.

 - **Breakpoint actions and tracepoints**

-> A tracepoint is a breakpoint that prints a message to the Output window.
+&gt; A tracepoint is a breakpoint that prints a message to the Output window.
 A tracepoint can act like a temporary trace statement in the programming language and does not pause the execution of code.
 You create a tracepoint by setting a special action in the Breakpoint Settings window.

 ### Projects